sebastiencs/shared-arena/README.md

 1101101000
 ```
 With the bitfield above, the 4th element is free.
-This method is both fast and cache friendly.

 The difference between `SharedArena` and `Pool` is that `SharedArena` uses atomics.